marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 > Have the Lambda function perform a strongly consistent read from the database
 > Strongly consistent reads may have higher latency than eventually consistent reads, but they exist!
 > More info on [Dynamo Consistency](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html)

+4) How does AWS deliver high durability for DynamoDB?
+* [ ] Like S3, DynamoDB is a global service -- data is automatically replicated across multiple AWS Regions.
+* [ ] AWS maintains a schedule of incremental backups and log shipping.
+* [x] DynamoDB data is automatically replicated across multiple AZs.
+* [ ] DynamoDB supports user Snapshots to S3.
+> DynamoDB is not automatically replicated to other regions, yet within a region it is replicated to multiple AZs.

 ## KMS